What is Total Laparoscopic Hysterectomy (TLH)?

 • Closure of Incisions: The small incisions in the abdomen are closed with sutures or adhesive strips.
 Sometimes, absorbable sutures are used, eliminating the need for suture removal.

-Who will treat for Total laparoscopic Hysterectomy (TLH)
+Who Will Treat for Total laparoscopic Hysterectomy (TLH)?

-Total Laparoscopic Hysterectomy (TLH) is a surgical procedure in which the uterus is removed using laparoscopic techniques.
-It is typically performed by a gynecologist, a medical doctor specializing in women's reproductive health.
-Gynecologists are trained to perform various gynecological surgeries, including hysterectomy procedures.
+• Total Laparoscopic Hysterectomy (TLH) is a surgical procedure typically performed by a gynaecologist, a medical doctor specializing in women's reproductive health.

-How to prepare for Total laparoscopic Hysterectomy (TLH)
+How to Prepare for Total Laparoscopic Hysterectomy (TLH)?

 Preparing for a Total Laparoscopic Hysterectomy (TLH) involves physical and mental preparations.
-TLH is a minimally invasive surgical procedure to remove the uterus using laparoscopic techniques.
-Here's a general guideline on how to prepare for TLH:

 • Consultation and Preoperative Assessment: